jrgarlick/redmine_wiki_issues/README.md

 ## Usage

+### Creating Issues

 Once the plugin is activated, using it is very simple.
 When you save your Wiki page, the plugin will automatically scan the content and look for any line that begins with the pattern: `- [ ]`.
 When it encounters this pattern, the plugin will generate a new issue and replace the space inside the backets with the issue number.

 > *Please note: This plugin currently only supports the hyphen-prefixed checkbox.
 I will add support for the asterisk soon.*

+Currently, the plugin will select the first Tracker associated with your project.
+Configuring this is on our to-do list.

+#### Examples

 You just need type in the new issue's text: